 This easy fresh strawberry pie starts with a store-bought pie or graham cracker crust!
 And no jello needed here.
 Simply uses mashed strawberries and cornstarch for an easy homemade strawberry glaze.
 Served with whipped cream topping.

+This Fresh Strawberry Glaze Pie is what I make when strawberries are just perfect and I just want to enjoy them at their fresh best.
 This is such a simple, but so delicious pie.
-Fresh, whole strawberries are arranged in a cooked pie shell and then covered in a sweetened strawberry glaze.
+Fresh, whole strawberries are arranged in a cooked pie shell and then covered in a sweetened, no-jello-needed strawberry glaze.
 Refrigerate and serve with some whipped cream and enjoy.

-- 1 cup crushed strawberries
+- 1 cup (144 ml) crushed strawberries

-- 1/2 cup white sugar
+- 2/3 cup (100 g) white sugar

-- 1 1/2 Tbsp. cornstarch
+- 3 Tbsp.
+(12 g) cornstarch

-- 3/4 cup cold water
+- 3/4 cup (187.5 ml) cold water

 - Pre-cook your pie shell according to your recipe or instructions, if store-bought.
 Allow to cool completely.